AttorneyReview

 Look for transparent tiered pricing

 Reputable services publish their full price list on their public website.
-Tiered pricing (low / mid / high) is fine and often a sign of mature operations.
-Be wary of consultation-only pricing ('call us for a quote'), that's where surprise high-pressure upsells happen.
+Tiered pricing (low, mid, high) is fine and often a sign of mature operations.
+Be cautious with consultation-only pricing (a vague 'call us for a quote'), where surprise high-pressure upsells tend to happen.

 4